 April 4, August 4, December 4

-All guests who present themselves are to be welcomed as Christ, who said: “I was a stranger and you welcomed me” (Matt.25:35).
+All guests who present themselves are to be welcomed as Christ, for he himself will say: “I was a stranger and you welcomed me” (Matt.25:35).
 Proper honour must be shown “to all, especially to those who share our faith” (Gal.
 6:10) and to pilgrims.

-Once guests have been announced, the prioress or abbot and the community are to meet them with all the courtesy of love.
+Once guests have been announced, the superior and the monks are to meet them with all the courtesy of love.
 First of all, they are to pray together and thus be united in peace, but prayer must always precede the kiss of peace because of the delusions of the devil.

 All humility should be shown in addressing a guest on arrival or departure.
-By a bow of the head or by a complete prostration of the body, Christ is to be adored and welcomed in them.
-After the guests have been received, they should be invited to pray; then the abbot or prioress or an appointed member will sit with them.
-The divine law is read to all guests for their instruction, and after that every kindness is shown to them.
-The prioress or abbot may break their fast for the sake of a guest, unless it is a day of special fast which cannot be broken.
-The members, however, observe the usual fast.
-The abbot or prioress shall pour water on the hands of the guest, and the abbot or prioress with the entire community shall wash their feet.
-After washing they recite this verse: “God, we have received your mercy in the midst of your temple.”
+By a bow of the head or by a complete prostration of the body, Christ is to be adored because he is indeed welcomed in them.
+After the guests have been received, they should be invited to pray; then the superior or an appointed monk will sit with them.
+The divine law is read to the guest for their instruction, and after that every kindness is shown to them.
+The superior may break their fast for the sake of a guest, unless it is a day of special fast which cannot be broken.
+The monks, however, observe the usual fast.
+The abbot shall pour water on the hands of the guests, and the abbot with the entire community shall wash their feet.
+After washing they will recite this verse: “God, we have received your mercy in the midst of your temple.”
 (Ps.
-48:10).
+47:10).